Pro-Palestinian banners. Flaming Olympic rings. Workers' May Day rallies face turbulent times - ExBulletin

 In the South Korean capital, thousands of protesters chanted pro-labor slogans during a rally that organizers said was aimed at intensifying criticism of what they called anti-worker policies pursued by the conservative government of President Yoon Suk Yeol.

-In Indonesia, workers demanded protections for overseas migrant workers and an increase in the minimum wage.
-They gathered amid a heavy police presence, chanting slogans against the new law on job creation and the relaxation of outsourcing rules.
+Indonesian workers demanded protections for overseas migrant workers and an increase in the minimum wage.
+They gathered amid a heavy police presence, chanting slogans against the new Job Creation Act and relaxed outsourcing rules.

 In the Philippines, hundreds of workers and left-wing activists demonstrated to demand wage increases and job security amid soaring food and oil prices.
 Riot police prevented them from approaching the presidential palace.

-Kim reported from Seoul.
+Turnbull reported from Paris and Kim from Seoul.
 Associated Press journalists from around the world contributed.

 |